Liver detox - a hot topic

 Globe artichoke is classed as ‘bitter’ too and research has shown that it helps the functions of the liver, specifically helping to better process, and as a result, lower blood cholesterol levels.

-Finally, milk thistle is rich in antioxidants which help scavenge free radicals which can damage your body cells.
+Finally, the herb milk thistle is rich in antioxidants which help scavenge free radicals which can damage your body cells, so this may also prove useful.

 Kelp tablets are also a nice addition for any detox programme.
-Kelp is an excellent food source of many vitamins and minerals which can support the functions of the liver.
+Kelp is an excellent food source of many vitamins and minerals which can support metabolic processes in the body.

 So there we have it: eliminate + incorporate + introduce herbs – three simple steps to a liver detox!
 We suggest trying to eliminate toxins and introduce nutrient packed foods on an ongoing basis rather than just for a specific period of ‘detox.’
 The herbal additions can be nice to add into your programme as necessary, to give your liver a little boost.
 Good luck!